The Bujinkan

 Wherever I am,

-anyone in need has a friend.
+in need has a friend.

 Whenever I return home,